jean-pierreBoth/MultiStochGrad.jl/README.md

 ## Structure of the package and documentation

+The user interacts mainly with two structures defining the optimization problem (detailed in file **evaluator.jl**) specifying how to compute each term value and gradient:

+    - struct TermFunction{F <: Function}

+    - struct TermGradient{G <: Function>}

 The structure of the package is explicited in the documentation along with a html page for each implemented SGD.

 Doc is generated as usual by running julia make.jl in the docs/src directory.